ashwinhar/mta-open-data-challenge/dbt_fellowship/models/staging/manual_entry/_manual_entry_docs.md

 {% docs southbound_nearest_station_name %}
 The station that the complex belongs to, again written by looking at [this map](https://new.mta.info/node/5346).
 It may not *precisely* match the official station name, but it should be close enough to understand which station the corresponding `complex_id` is referencing.
 Plus, using `mta.stations`, you can get the actual latitude and longitude of the station.

 {% enddocs %}

+{% docs travel_times %}
+This table contains travel time information between two locations, both walking and train travel time.
+The TravelTimeAPI was used to get these numbers.

+{% enddocs %}

+{% docs complex_latitude %}
+The latitude of a station part of the complex (pulled from `mta.stations`).
+The complex is assumed to be small enough such that any station's latitude is close enough to the complex centroid.

+{% enddocs %}

+{% docs complex_longitude %}
+The longitude of a station part of the complex (pulled from `mta.stations`).
+The complex is assumed to be small enough such that any station's longitude is close enough to the complex centroid

+{% enddocs %}

+{% docs existing_ada_complex_id %}
+One of the nearest at least partially accessible complex (at least one record in `mta.stations` with `ada = 1`) in either the southbound or northbound direction.
+Inferred from [this map](https://new.mta.info/node/5346).

+{% enddocs %}

+{% docs existing_ada_stop_name %}
+Any stop in the complex.
+Should be close enough to understand what the `complex_id` is referencing.
+Plus, using `mta.stations`, you can get more information about all stops part of the `complex_id`.

+{% enddocs %}

+{% docs walking_time_sec %}
+The walking time in seconds between the two locations, based on the [TravelTimeAPI](https://docs.traveltime.com/api/overview/introduction)

+{% enddocs %}

+{% docs train_time_sec %}
+The train time in seconds between the two locations, based on the [TravelTimeAPI](https://docs.traveltime.com/api/overview/introduction)

+{% enddocs %}